why-agency/why-test-app/README.md

 ### Getting the data
 Please query cat data from the [Cat API](https://developers.thecatapi.com)

 1. Create an interactive, endless grid that showcases the various cats.
-A good example is https://findmy.vitra.com.
+A good example is [Vitra's gift finder](https://findmy.vitra.com/f/en-en/gifts).
 Feel free to tweak the design to your needs.
 2. Please display the details of a specific breed in an overlay.
 3. Implement a filter bar that allows users to filter the cat grid by breed.